qd452/qd452.github.io/_posts/2019-06-24-MySQL-InnoDB-Notes.md

 | COMMIT; |  |

 - For Repeatable Read, all reads within the same transaction read the snapshot established by the first such read in that transaction. 每次读都根据第一次读到的snapshot
-- For Read commited, always read a new fresh snapshot. 每次都读最新的snapshot
+- For Read committed, always read a new fresh snapshot. 每次都读最新的snapshot

 #### Locking Read

 If you query data and then insert or update related data within the same transaction, the regular `SELECT` statement does not give enough protection.
 Other transactions can update or delete the same rows you just queried

 - `SELECT ...
-FOR SHARE`
+FOR SHARE` - add S lock
     + if you want to insert a child for one certain parent; if you just select that parent and then insert child, its NOT safe; cause some other session could delete the parent row in the moment between your `SELECT` and your `INSERT`
 - `SELECT ...
-FOR UPDATE`
+FOR UPDATE` - add X lock

 #### AUTO-INC Locking